numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

-blocks are dynamically scoped, not lexically scoped; i.e., any function that gets called inside the ``with`` block will suddenly find itself executing inside the mul_as_dot world, and crash and burn horribly (if you're lucky).
+blocks are dynamically scoped, not lexically scoped; i.e., any function that gets called inside the ``with`` block will suddenly find itself executing inside the mul_as_dot world, and crash and burn horribly -- if you're lucky.
 So this is a construct that could only be used safely in rather limited cases (no function calls), and which would make it very easy to shoot yourself in the foot without warning.

-**Use a language preprocessor that adds extra operators and perhaps other syntax (as per recent BDFL suggestion):** (See: [#preprocessor]_) Aside from matrix multiplication, there are no other operators or syntax that anyone in the number-crunching community cares enough about to bother adding.
-But defining a new language (presumably with its own parser which would have to be kept in sync with Python's, etc.), just to support a single binary operator, is neither practical nor desireable.
+**Use a language preprocessor that adds extra numerically-oriented operators and perhaps other syntax:** (As per recent BDFL suggestion:
+[#preprocessor]_) This suggestion seems based on the idea that numerical code needs a wide variety of syntax additions.
+In fact, given ``@``, most numerical users don't need any other operators or syntax; it solves the one really painful problem that cannot be solved by other means, and that causes painful reverberations through the larger ecosystem.
+Defining a new language (presumably with its own parser which would have to be kept in sync with Python's, etc.), just to support a single binary operator, is neither practical nor desireable.
 In the numerical context, Python's competition is special-purpose numerical languages (Matlab, R, IDL, etc.).
-Compared to these, Python's killer feature is exactly that one can mix specialized numerical code with code for XML parsing, web page generation, database access, network programming, GUI libraries, etc., and we also gain major benefits from the huge variety of tutorials, reference material, introductory classes, etc., which use Python.
-Fragmenting "numerical Python" from "real Python" would be a major source of confusion -- an a major motivation for this PEP is to *reduce* fragmentation.
+Compared to these, Python's killer feature is exactly that one can mix specialized numerical code with code for XML parsing, web page generation, database access, network programming, GUI libraries, and so forth, and we also gain major benefits from the huge variety of tutorials, reference material, introductory classes, etc., which use Python.
+Fragmenting "numerical Python" from "real Python" would be a major source of confusion.
+A major motivation for this PEP is to *reduce* fragmentation.
 Having to set up a preprocessor would be an especially prohibitive complication for unsophisticated users.
 And we use Python because we like Python!
 We don't want almost-but-not-quite-Python.

 **Use overloading hacks to define a "new infix operator" like *dot*, as in a well-known Python recipe:** (See: [#infix-hack]_) Beautiful is better than ugly.
-This solution is so ugly that most developers will simply refuse to consider it for use in serious, reusable code.
-This isn't just speculation -- a variant of this recipe is actually distributed as a supported part of a major Python mathematics system [#sage-infix]_, so it's widely available, yet still receives minimal use.
-OTOH, the fact that people even consider such a 'solution', and are supporting it in shipping code, could be taken as further evidence for the need for a proper infix operator for matrix product.
+This is... not beautiful.
+And not Pythonic.
+And especially unfriendly to beginners, who are just trying to wrap their heads around the idea that there's a coherent underlying system behind these magic incantations that they're learning, when along comes an evil hack like this that violates that system, creates bizarre error messages when accidentally misused, and whose underlying mechanisms can't be understood without deep knowledge of how object oriented systems work.
+We've considered promoting this as a general solution, and perhaps if the PEP is rejected we'll revisit this option, but so far the numeric community has mostly elected to leave this one on the shelf.

 References
 ==========